iexcloud/docs/source/getting-started/early-access-program-info-hub.md

 Stear clear of the following bugs and unfinished features.
 When we resolve them, we'll update the appropriate sections above.

-- Scheduling: Schedule entry summary error count does not update; last time run and records added information requires manual page refresh.
+- Scheduling: Schedule entry summary error count does not update; a manual page refresh is required to see the updated last time run timestamps and records added counts.
-- AWS S3: Ingesting AWS S3 data when creating a dataset requires [AWS Integration](../migrating-and-importing-data/accessing-s3-via-storage-integration.md).

 ## Known Limitations